jbardlab/jbardlab.github.io/README.md

 ## Clone the repository

-If you're a member of the [Drummond Lab team](https://github.com/orgs/drummondlab/teams/drummond-lab-team), you have access to the website repository.
+If you're a member of the [Bard Lab team](https://github.com/orgs/bardlab/teams/drummond-lab-team), you have access to the website repository.

 To clone the repository, making a local copy on your machine: